kylekk76/Job-Scraper-Indeed/README.md

 - Remodelate a bit the program to make it more readable and organized.
 (02/09/2022)
 - Added dinamic industry choise (05/09/2022)
 - Group all in one file (05/09/2022)
+- Diferent Choises to do a personalize search (05/09/2022)